 Walt Disney World’s International Festival of the Arts at Epcot may not seem like the best reason to pull the kids out of school in the middle of winter.
 But we’ll dare to disagree on that point.
 Mainly because you won’t find opportunities for art education like this in your regular schools anymore.
-If your kiddo has any leanings towards art, music, performance or even the culinary arts a long weekend visiting Walt Disney World is required!
+If your kiddo has any leanings towards art, music, performance, or even the culinary arts, a long weekend visiting Walt Disney World may be just what they need!
 Get ready to be inspired.
 Here’s why.

 There is a ton of discussion out there about whether or not Disney’s Epcot is a “kid-friendly” park.
 From our point of view it 100% is!
-And the offerings at the Festival of the Arts just continues to prove that Epcot is a perfect place for kids!
-So much more than just rides, parades and dance parties, Epcot fuels creativity, educates, and inspires curiosity.
+And tackling the Disney festival of the arts with kids just makes sense.
+With so much more than just rides, parades, and dance parties, Epcot fuels creativity, educates, and inspires curiosity.
 Here are 8 things we love for kids at the Festival of the Arts.

 Kid-Friendly Festival Passport ( just like a real passport)